armatita/UCQ/README.md

 I've run this upscale algorithm in a real well log and compared it with the typical upscale made by the client (and used as base information by this algorithm.
 The quasi-correlation went from 64 % to 97 % which is an amazing result.
 The comparison can be seen in the following figure.

 ![alt tag](https://lh4.googleusercontent.com/PhFDkdPGJoqsIG2DFcQ4BahkkfhOC56pmMkosC8ZrgOBSTD0jNVsHs08aSLeKxhA3V-qXVEUWapT9l4=w1117-h645)

+## General information
+This was a small research project made within CERENA research center in IST.
+If you need more information contact me or send an email to cerena.cmrp@gmail.com.